loeweX/Greedy_InfoMax/README.md

 We can train a neural network **without end-to-end backpropagation** and achieve competitive performance.

-This repo provides the code for the audio experiments in our paper:
+This repo provides the code for the experiments in our paper:

 Sindy Löwe*, Peter O'Connor, Bastiaan S. Veeling* - [Putting An End to End-to-End: Gradient-Isolated Learning of Representations](https://arxiv.org/abs/1905.11786)